 The actual real estate depreciation calculation is not too difficult.
 Here’s how you would calculate it in 3 simple steps:

 - Real estate value is made of land and building values, but depreciation only applies to the building.
-First step is to allocate the property’s the purchase price should be allocated between land and building value.
+First step is to allocate the property’s purchase price should be allocated between land and building value.

 - Since land is not subject to depreciation, the building would be depreciated over the IRS prescribed useful life.
 This life is designated as 27.5 years for residential rental property and 39 years for commercial property.
 Divide your building value by 27.5 to get your depreciation expense.